 A global survey of over 700 businesses (State of digital business, 2016) recognized that digital transformation is much more than technology alone.
 “It is a transformation of an entire organization to become agiler and deliver compelling customer experiences.”
 To operate in a digital world requires changes to the way an organization operates, inside and out.
 The transformation also impacts an individual’s behavior due to the speed of processing and delivery of information efficiently when communicating.

 Riding the Tide of Technology (Cain, Levorchick, Matuszak, et al., 2015) recognized the benefits of emerging technologies to reduce costs and improve process throughput to establish a competitive position in the real estate marketplace.
 The case study documents how the company adapted to changes when faced with the evolution of “cloud-based computing.”
 The cloud computing article related to eLoan processing digitally.
 However, the concept has evolved into an “Agent-Owned Cloud Brokerage” real estate company with eXp Realty International (Press Release, NASDAQ, 2018).
-A virtual office in the cloud provides technical support, training, mandatory formal mentoring, and agent orientation in open concept for any team member or prospective agents, client, or vendor accesses for communication.
+A virtual office in the cloud provides technical support, training, formal formal mentoring, and agent orientation in open concept for any team member or prospective agents, client, or vendor accesses for communication.
 Individuals who embrace the technology and adapt will be introduced to a collaborative culture monitored closely peer-to-peer to establish and maintain the vision and culture core values of integrity.
 Cloud-based digital technology opens international business opportunities for many industries, including the real estate industry.

 International Business Ethics: A journal article (Enderles, 2015) analyzed four top-level concepts of international business ethics.
 The four levels analyzed include; (1) foreign country respecting foreign traditions while disregarding one’s roots, (2) ethical imperialism implied reaching out to the whole world imposing home values and norms excluding host countries values and norms, (3) interconnection where ethics of reciprocity implies finding relevant ethical standards between home and the host country, and (4) globalization implied universal ethical standards applied to all actors on the planet regardless of local traditions and cultures.
 The term “business and economic ethics” included all three levels of analysis that have been adopted internationally.
 However, when facing ethical challenges between multinationals, the author recommended forming alliances with like-minded companies and engaging in self-regulation with agreed-upon ethical standards clearly defined and communicated.
 Building trust is a critical component between the host country and another country.